irfanshadikrishad/anilist/README.md

 #### How to install?

 Make sure [Node.js](https://nodejs.org/en) and [npm](https://www.npmjs.com) are already installed in your system.
-Then install the package by running (not-yet-published though)
+Then install the package by running

 ```bash
 npm install -g @irfanshadikrishad/anilist